721-Project-Team/Design-Docs/Design.md

 - *Potentially* other execution engine layer files: additions that are needed to modify the Terrier Processing Language (TPL) API in order to allow compressed data to be operated on.

 ## Architectural Design
 Arrow compression takes a HOT block as input with tuples not necessarily stored in contiguous memory locations.
 This HOT block is then added to a queue for compaction by the Garbage collector.
 The `block_compactor` then compacts the blocks in the queue into the arrow format for future reads.
-These arrow compressed blocks not only have all tuples stored in contiguous locations but also have dictionary compression enabled for variable length entries.
+These arrow compressed blocks not only have all tuples stored in contiguous locations but also have dictionary compression enabled.

 ![Compaction Process](images/compaction.png)